grscheller/grok-typescript/Notes.md

 technology of the World Wide Web.
 As of 2023, 98.7% of websites use client side JavaScript to implement webpage behaviors, often incorporating third-party libraries.
-All major web browsers have dedicated JavaScript engines to execute the code on end user devices.
+All major web browsers have dedicated JavaScript engines to execute the code on end-user devices.

 Today, JavaScript is a high-level programming language which